 Step 1: Place the Tripod:

 First of all, we have to place the tripod in a suitable position.
-Situate it at a dry and smooth location so that it remains immovable.
+Then, situate it at a dry and smooth location so that it remains immovable.

 Step 2: Attach the Rotary Laser Level to it:

 Now install the laser level to the tripod.
 Make sure to screw it up tightly.
-Turn the laser level ON by pressing the power button.
+Next, turn the laser level ON by pressing the power button.

 Step 3: Level the Laser Level:

-If your rotary laser level supports self-leveling or electronic self-leveling then avail the feature to level the rotary laser level within a couple of seconds.
+If your rotary laser level supports self-leveling or electronic self-leveling, then avail the feature to level the rotary laser level within a couple of seconds.
 Otherwise, you will need to level your equipment manually.
-Manual leveling is also suitable when you want to project the laser line by rotating the device up to 4 degrees.
+Manual leveling is also suitable for projecting the laser line by rotating the device up to 4 degrees.

 Step 4: Set up the Laser Receiver: